Aerodlyn/ATSL/README.md

 # Aerodlyn Test Scripting Language

 Aerodlyn Test Scripting Language (ATSL) is an attempt to "create" a scripting language.
 I was inspired to mess with ANTLR as one of my classes has assignments that work with ANTLR.

 So, this is mostly an experiment to implement an object-oriented scripting language.
-I was originally going to do the implementation in C++ but ANTLR has a somewhat annoying issue where functions must return a type of ANTLR's design, instead of one of my chosing, and working with that and arithmetic operations was rather annoying.
+I was originally going to do the implementation in C++ but ANTLR has a somewhat annoying issue where functions must return a type of ANTLR's design, instead of one of my choosing, and working with that and arithmetic operations was rather annoying.
 So I instead decided to use Java instead.

 ## Example Script
 ```